 High-gloss furniture has a modern feel and is hardwearing, but can be scratched more easily than wood and veneers.
 Glass furniture is good for small, dark rooms as it will let the light flow through the space, making it feel bigger, but it can also be scratched more readily than wood.

-Tables with clean lines will create a contemporary look; for on-trend mid-century style, pick a design with softly rounded edges and tapering legs.
+Tables with clean lines will create a contemporary look and will work well as part of an ultra-modern kitchen design; for on-trend Mid-century style, pick a design with softly rounded edges and tapering legs.
 If you’re after a rustic effect, chunkier legs and tabletops will help you achieve this.

-Think about the shape of your dining table, too.
+Think about the shape of your dining table carefully, considering the shape and size of the room it will occupy.
 Round tables are great for entertaining, and are easier to move around in smaller rooms.
 An oval shape is also a good way of saving space without sacrificing much table area.
 Extendable tables are worth considering, but always check how easy the mechanism is to operate first.